Hey fellow advisor! :)

 I’m a little older than you and luckily don’t have too many signs of aging!
 If anything, I still get pimples probably making me look younger.
 Anyway, I haven’t tried this product but I’ve read great reviews on it to help under eye circles and fine lines near the eyes.
 It’s the Olay Regenerist Anti Aging Under Eye Roller.
 Garnier also makes one that’s a little bit cheaper.
 I’ve actually been thinking of picking it up myself for prevention.

 I’ve totally stopped using all facial cleansers unless it’s Cetaphil.
 Just plain water, and a daily moisturizer.
 The moisturizer I use is the Up and Up Target Brand for acne prone skin.
 I love it.
 It’s probably the best face moisturizer I’ve ever used and it’s cheap.
 It leaves no residue and I feel makes my foundation go on smoother.

-Hope that helps some!posted almost 2 years ago
+Hope that helps some!posted over 2 years ago

 Hello, nice to meet you! ;)

 Thanks for the tips – I will definitely look into those eye rollers!
 I’ve heard good things about Cetaphil, but my skin is pretty delicate – do you think it would be okay for sensitive skin?posted over 2 years ago